Countly/countly-sdk-documentation/unity/next.md

 </p>
 <pre><code>CountlyConfiguration configuration = new CountlyConfiguration {<br>ServerUrl = "https://try.count.ly/",<br>AppKey = "YOUR_APP_KEY",<br>EnableConsoleLogging = true,<br>NotificationMode = TestMode.AndroidTestToken,<br>RequiresConsent = true<br>};<br><br>Countly.Instance.Init(configuration);</code></pre>
 <p>
-  <span>By default, no consent is given.
-That means that if no consent is enabled, Countly will not work and no network requests related to its features will be sent.
+  <span>By default, when consent is required, no consent is given.
+If no consent is given, SDK will not work and no network requests related to its features will be sent.
 When the consent status of a feature is changed, that change will be sent to the Countly server.</span>
 </p>
 <p>
-  <span>For all features, except&nbsp;<code>push</code></span><span>, consent is not persistent and will have to be set each time before Countly init.
+  <span>Set consent is not persistent and will have to be set each time before Countly init.
 Therefore, the storage and persistence of the given consent fall on the SDK integrator.</span>
 </p>
 <p>
   <span>Consent for features may be given and revoked at any time, but if it is given after Countly init, some features may only work in part.</span>